Slovenia may not be on your radar as a must-visit country in Europe. But it should be!

 The 6 Best Things to Do in Slovenia

 Ljubljana (pronounced “lube-li-ana”) is the largest city in Slovenia and the capital.
-It is a compact, clean, and pedestrian-friendly city filled with gorgeous Baroque period architecture and bizarre statues.
-Read our detailed post about Ljubljana here!
+It is a compact, clean, and pedestrian-friendly city filled with well-preserved Baroque period architecture, cute cafes, and lively bars.

 What to Eat and Drink in Ljubljana